Paul Staines: Business interests

-In 2006, Staines along with Jag Singh co-founded MessageSpace, a digital advertising agency which operates an advertising network representing dozens of leading political websites.
-In 2012 it advised the successful Boris Johnson London mayoral campaign.
-Private Eye reported in June 2012 that MessageSpace was advising the Russian Embassy in London on using social media.
+In 2006, Staines, along with Jag Singh, co-founded MessageSpace, a digital advertising agency which operates an advertising network representing dozens of leading political websites.
+In 2012, it advised the successful Boris Johnson London mayoral campaign.

-Global & General Nominees Limited (GGN) publishes the Guido Fawkes website and is based in the tax haven of Saint Kitts and Nevis.
-Staines describes himself as an "adviser" to GGN and stated that the company is based in Saint Kitts and Nevis as a "litigation shield".
+Global & General Nominees Limited (GGN) publishes the Guido Fawkes website, and is based in the tax haven of Saint Kitts and Nevis.
+Staines describes himself as an "adviser" to GGN, and stated that the company is based in Saint Kitts and Nevis as a "litigation shield".

 Personal life

 Staines is married to Orla, a solicitor who works for an investment bank in the City of London.
 They have two daughters.
 Staines and his family also hold Irish citizenship.